martin557/Elk-Stack/Ansible/ELK/ELK/ELK.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
-Only the jump box machine can accept connections from the Internet.
+Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following whitelisted IP address:

 72.65.221.165.